AnswerDotAI/cold-compress/README.md

 Now that we have a `Keep-It-Odd` cache strategy, we need to figure out what to do when the prompt sequence length is greater than the specified cache size.

-We can use an existing prompt compression method by passing in `--prompt_compression_strategy recent_window`, or we can create a new one which also implements our odd logic.
+We can use an existing prompt compression method by passing in `--prompt_compression_strategy recent_global`, or we can create a new one which also implements our odd logic.

 To do this, we will create a `PromptCompressorKeepItOdd` class in `prompt_compression.py`: